 After creating a search alert you’ll receive a daily, weekly or monthly e-mail from Web of Science indicating whether a new article or new articles fitting your search criteria are added to the database.
 To save a search within Web of Science, you also start with creating a search alert.

-After performing a search, you'll see a button 'Create alert' next to the search bar on the Results page.
+After performing a search, you'll see a button 'Create alert' above the search bar on the Results page.
 When you click this button, you have to login (or register as a user - see the chapter Web of Science: Personal account).

 You have to give the alert a name.
 Automatically a weekly alert is created, but you can change this by clicking Manage alerts in the confirmation screen.
-Find your alert and click More options.
+Find your alert (you can sort by Creation date - descending) and click More options.
 You can add a description, and set the frequency (daily, weekly or monthly) or make the alert Inactive.

-You can find your saved searches and alerts by clicking Alerts at the top of the page.
+You can find your saved searches and alerts in the menu at the left side of the screen.
 If you're not logged in, you are prompted to login.